molmod/QuickFF/_sources/tu.rst.txt

       :cwd: ../share/tutorials/benzene

     An extra line appeared in the beginning of the log output, i.e.
-    ``QFF    Initializing Yaff force field reference for EI``.
+    ``INIT   Initializing Yaff force field reference for EI``.
 This indicates that an extra reference instance was created to represent the EI contribution to the force field.
 Furthermore, the covalent parameters are almost identical compared to the FF without electrostatics.
 This is indeed